whuss/fastapi_slides/README.md

 ## Installation instruction

 The full example code referenced in the slides is in the [src](./src) directory.
+The main code is in the file [src/example/main.py](./src/example/main.py).

-Python version 3.8+ is required to run the examples.
+**Note:** Python version 3.8+ is required to run the examples.

 For installation switch to the [src](./src) directory and run: